Early Learning Programme

 Forming bonds with adults outside their family helps toddlers understand who these adults are and what they can do.
 These social relationships are the platform from which they learn to trust and explore, knowing they have a safe place to come back to.

 By encouraging toddlers to express themselves in different ways, educators help them to develop a whole range of skills from communications to creative thinking to hand-eye coordination, fine motor skills and self-confidence as well.

 Toddlers love to dance – which is a great opportunity for educators to help them develop coordination, creative expression, communication skills and social awareness.
 Transiting movement expression into words is also one of the stepping stones to developing literacy skills.

 Sharing toys and equipment is an opportunity to help toddlers understand the concept of fairness and learn to connect and communicate effectively with others

 Early learning for 3 to 4 year olds

 There is a world full of big ideas, explore and learn.
-Children f this age group are eager to use their newly-discovered independence and we design our program to help them find opportunities for starting conversations, sharing ideas, finding out about their environment, asking questions and making friends.
+Children f this age group are eager to use their newly-discovered independence and we design our programme to help them find opportunities for starting conversations, sharing ideas, finding out about their environment, asking questions and making friends.
 Different interests and skills become clearer, and our educators use this knowledge to help your child learn about new concepts and ideas.

-Building on skills already developed, our educators design stimulating play-based learning experiences to help children develop new skills around literacy, maths science, social competence and physical development and introduce opportunities for your child to discover new skills and interests.
+Building on skills already developed, our educators design stimulating play-based learning experiences to help children develop new skills around literacy, maths, science, social competence and physical development and introduce opportunities for your child to discover new skills and interests.